-Virginia and United States Government Honors deepens and advances the curriculum of Virginia and the United States Government.
-Students examine both the structure and function of American government at the international, national, state, and local levels.
-The course focuses on political decision-making, comparative political and economic systems, and the student's role as a citizen.
-Critical thinking, writing, research, and group-process skills are refined.
-Additionally, students will apply social science skills -historical thinking, geographic analysis, economic decision making, and responsible citizenship - to course content.
+Course Information Course Description Workload and Course Expectations: In this course, students can expect: Virginia and United States Government Honors deepens and advances the curriculum of Virginia and Daily formative assignments aligned with the lesson.
+Course Title: US VA Government HN the United States Government.
+Students examine both the structure and function of American Summative assessments include research projects, multiple choice tests, and other assessments graded using Course Number: 244036 government at the international, national, state, and local levels.
+The course focuses on political the Social Studies Standard 1 rubric.
+Grades: 12 decision-making, comparative political and economic systems, and the student's role as a citizen.
+Ample time to complete all assignments and assessments in class.
+Credits:one / weighted +0.5 Critical thinking, writing, research, and group-process skills are refined.
+Additionally, students will Minimal work to be done outside of class, if using time wisely in class.
+Duration: 36 weeks (year) apply social science skills -historical thinking, geographic analysis, economic decision making, and Monthly current event assignments. responsible citizenship - to course content.
+To utilize rigorous analytical and critical thinking.
+To demonstrate their learning and thinking through writing.